nicoleman0/nicoleman0/README.md

 **IT DevOps · MSc Information Security — Royal Holloway, University of London**

-I do automation and infra work for a living and keep a two-node Proxmox cluster at home so I can make the same mistakes on my own time.
-Most of what I write is Python, most of what I deploy is declared in a repo somewhere, and nothing gets `apply`'d by hand if a pipeline can do it instead.
+I do automation and infra work for a living and keep a two-node Proxmox cluster at home so I can make the same mistakes on my own time!
+Most of what I write is Python, and pretty much all of what I deploy is declared in a repo somewhere.
+Nothing gets `apply`'d by hand if a pipeline can do it instead.

 A fair amount of my work lives on a self-hosted **Forgejo** instance rather than here — the homelab repos especially.
+Ya know.

 Some things also live on [Codeberg](https://codeberg.org/ncoleman).

 ---